nikos-amofa/interview-rounds-react-ts/TechDesign.md

 Acceptance Criteria:

-- Each QA item has the interviewer's profile picture
+- [x] Each QA item has the interviewer's profile picture
-- Next to the profile picture is the question text selected by the interviewer
+- [x] Next to the profile picture is the question text selected by the interviewer
-- Next to the question text, there're two icon buttons, `pencil`(Change) and `trash`(Delete)
+- [x] Next to the question text, there're two icon buttons, `pencil`(Change) and `trash`(Delete), and `Save Answer` button
-- Under the line is a textarea to write the answers of the candidate or interviewer's feedback with placeholder "Candidate's answer or questioner's feedback"
+- [x] Under the line is a textarea to write the answers of the candidate or interviewer's feedback with placeholder "Candidate's answer or questioner's feedback"
 - The buttons and textarea is enabled to the interviewer who created the question
+- [x] Click `Save Answer` button to save the answer
 - Upon clicking the icon button "Change", open the edit modal
 - Upon clicking the icon button "Delete", open a confirmation modal and delete the question.
 Use the endpoint `delete("/question_answers/{id}")`